 - Variable rates: For accounts with variable rates, consider how fluctuations in the rate could affect interest earnings and whether the business can withstand this variability.

-- Adjustment periods: The rate changes at predefined intervals in the statement cycle, which can be monthly, quarterly, annually, or as specified in the account or business loan terms.
+- Adjustment periods: The rate changes at predefined intervals in the statement cycle, which can be monthly, quarterly, or annually, as specified in the account’s terms and conditions.

 3. Fees and charges